CANADIAN AEROSPACE

 Father inlaw with son Erik under F-104

-The Hamilton Air Museum is a great little museum to visit and an excellent showcase of Canadian warplanes.
+The Hamilton museum's claim to fame is The Hamilton Air Museum is a great little museum to visit and an excellent showcase of Canadian warplanes.
 I took my father inlaw and son there this past summer to kill an afternoon one day and even though their centrepiece Lancaster wasn't there (one of two flying in the world, it was off attending an airshow somewhere) we had an enjoyable visit.
 Mounted outside of the building on a steel post is a Starfighter jet; my first flying instructor flew one of these during his glory days and I recall him carrying a certificate not unlike a driver's licence in his wallet which certified that he had flown at Mach 1 in one of these, which in his words was essentially a rocket with some incidental wings.
 Lots of cool planes such as a Voodoo fighter, Vampire , Spitfire, and more.
+The Hamilton museum's claim to fame of course is that it maintains one of only two airworthy, flying Lancasters in the world.
+Actually, a decent number of aircraft here are maintained in flightworthy condition.
 My favourite aviation museum however, will remain the Wright Patterson Museum in Dayton, Ohio which comes arguably as close as any museum will ever come to having one of every North American warplane ever built-check it out at this link. http://www.cdsg.org/forums/viewtopic.php?t=381

 Dad, check out the cool pylons...